Handling Tough Financial Times with Crisis Management

 Step 1: Create a Buffer

 Planning for financial emergencies starts with building some breathing room into your budget.
-If your expenses are already stretched to the limit, look for ways to save—such as cutting back on groceries, reviewing insurance plans for better rates, or canceling non-essential subscriptions.
+If your expenses are already stretched to the limit, look for ways to save, such as cutting back on non-essentials, reviewing insurance plans for better rates, or canceling streaming subscriptions.

 Once you’ve created some wiggle room, use it to start an emergency fund.
-Set a goal, like three to six months of essential expenses, and contribute to it regularly (or as much as you can, even $5 now and then is better than nothing).
+Set a goal, like saving three to six months of essential expenses, and contribute to it regularly (even $5 now and then is better than nothing).
 Automating transfers from your checking account to your regular savings account or high-yield savings account can make saving easier.
 The size of your buffer depends on your income, essential bills, and family situation.

 Step 2: Balance Your Books